-The excess liquidity of the Bank, the tendency to increase the attracted funds from corporate clients, the pressure for low interest loans was noticeably visible in 2019, which forced the Bank to pursue its restrictive interest rate policy on the current account resource.
+The excess liquidity of the Bank, the tendency to increase the attracted funds from corporate clients, the pressure for low interest loans were noticeably visible in 2020 as well, which forced the Bank to pursue its restrictive interest rate policy on the current account resource.

-In 2019, Allianz Bank grew in customer operations, with transactions carried out remotely accounting for 87%.
+In 2020, Allianz Bank grew in customer operations, with transactions carried out remotely accounting for 93%.